James Mason: 1941–1957: Leading man status

-He registered as a conscientious objector during World War II (causing his family to break with him for many years) but his tribunal did not exempt him on the requirement to do non-combatant military service, which he also refused to perform.
-He appealed against that aspect of the tribunal's decision.
-His appeal became irrelevant once he was included in a general exemption for film work.
+Mason registered as a conscientious objector during World War II (causing his family to break with him for many years), but his tribunal did not exempt him on the requirement for non-combatant military service, which he also refused.
+He appealed against that aspect of the tribunal's decision, but it became irrelevant once he was included in a general exemption for film work.
 In 1941–42 he returned to the stage to appear in Jupiter Laughs by A. J. Cronin.
 He established himself as a leading man in Britain in a series of films: The Patient Vanishes (1941); Hatter's Castle (1941) with Robert Newton and Deborah Kerr; The Night Has Eyes (1941); Alibi (1942) with Margaret Lockwood; Secret Mission (1942); Thunder Rock (1942) with Michael Redgrave; and The Bells Go Down (1943) with Tommy Trinder.

 Mason became hugely popular for his brooding anti-heroes, and occasional outright villains, in the Gainsborough series of melodramas of the 1940s, starting with The Man in Grey (1943).
-The film was a huge hit and launched him and co-stars Lockwood, Stewart Granger and Phyllis Calvert, to top level stars.

-Mason starred in two war time dramas, They Met in the Dark (1943) and Candlelight in Algeria (1944), then returned to Gainsborough melodrama with Fanny By Gaslight (1944) with Granger and Calvert; it was another big hit.

-Mason starred in Hotel Reserve (1944), a thriller, then did a ghost story for Gainsborough with Lockwood, A Place of One's Own (1945).
+The film was a huge hit and made him and co-stars Lockwood, Stewart Granger and Phyllis Calvert top-level stars.
+Mason starred in two wartime dramas, They Met in the Dark (1943) and Candlelight in Algeria (1944), then returned to Gainsborough melodrama with Fanny By Gaslight (1944) with Granger and Calvert; it was another big hit.
+He starred in Hotel Reserve (1944), a thriller, then did a ghost story for Gainsborough with Lockwood, A Place of One's Own (1945).
 Far more popular was a melodrama, They Were Sisters (1945).

-Sydney Box cast Mason in a psychodrama about musicians, The Seventh Veil (1945) as the tyrannical guardian of pianist Ann Todd.
+Sydney Box cast Mason in a psychodrama about musicians, The Seventh Veil (1945), as the tyrannical guardian of pianist Ann Todd.
 It was a huge success in Britain and the US and demand for Mason was at a fever pitch.
 Exhibitors voted him the most popular star in Britain in each year between 1944 and 1947.
-They also thought he was the most popular international star in 1946; he dropped to second place the following year.
+They also declared him the most popular international star in 1946; he dropped to second place the following year.
 He was the most popular male star in Canada in 1948.